 Ye Olde Rumney Marsh Burying Ground

-This First Period cemetery served as final resting place for settlers of what was then the village of Rumney Marsh, settled in 1630 and named after the town in England.
+This First Period cemetery serves as the final resting place for settlers of what was once the village of Rumney Marsh, settled in 1630 and named after Romney Marsh, a wetland area in south-east England.
 The first recorded internment was in 1693, the last in 1929.
-Here lie buried numerous veterans of both the Revolutionary and Civil Wars.
+Here lie buried numerous veterans of the Colonial, Revolutionary, and Civil Wars, as well as the War of 1812.

-Rumney Marsh Burying ground sat on the north edge of the Cole Farm.
-The cemetery was purchased by William Hasey in 1654.
+Rumney Marsh Burying ground sat on the north edge of the Cole Farm, which was purchased by William Hasey in 1654.
 His sons William and Joseph were some of the first to be buried here.
-In 1693, the wife of Capt.
-John Smith was buried behind the Masonic Temple, originally a church on the same land.
-In 1740, the Hasey family sold Rumney Marsh Burying Ground to the Cheever Family and in 1748, RMBG was deeded/bequeathed to the town of Revere.
+In 1740, the Hasey family sold Rumney Marsh Burying Ground to the Cheever Family and in 1748, RMBG was bequeathed to the town of Revere.

 Dark Slate, Marble, Limestone and Granite are the types of stones that are located in the burying ground.
-Winged skull motifs were prominent for much of 17th century gravestones, winged cherubs signify the styles of 18th century stones.
-Stylized floral borders/fruit and leaf motifs were popular from the 19th century on.
+Winged skull motifs were prominent on gravestones of the late 17th century, and persisted into the 18th century.
+Winged cherubs gradually replaced the skulls in the mid 18th century, and they were in turn replaced by the willow and urn.
+Stylized borders featuring fruit, leaf, and floral motifs were also common.

 - 20 veterans of the Revolutionary War.